-- (5) Iin Mixed-Use Land Use Districts as defined in LUC 20.10.398, the minimum number of parking stalls required shall be reduced by 75 percent. - (6) Director of Development Services may approve alternative minimum parking requirements in Mixed-Use Land Use Districts as defined in LUC 20.10.398 for specific uses on specific development sites where the land use permit applicant demonstrates, through a parking study prepared by a qualified expert, that the alternative requirement will provide sufficient parking to serve the specific use without adversely impacting other uses and streetsstreets in the vicinity.
+- (4) In Mixed-Use Land Use Districts established under LUC 20.10.020 and described in LUC 20.10.398, the minimum number of parking stalls required shall be reduced by 75 percent. - (5) Director of Development Services may approve alternative minimum parking requirements in Mixed-Use Land Use Districts established under LUC 20.10.020 and described in LUC 20.10.398 for specific uses on specific development sites where the land use permit applicant demonstrates, through a parking study prepared by a qualified expert, that the alternative requirement will provide sufficient parking to serve the specific use without adversely impacting other uses and streets in the vicinity.